alishafatima27/cpp-solutions-E.Balagurusamy/README.md

 Feel free to explore the code and use it as a reference for your own learning journey.
 However, I highly encourage you to challenge yourself by attempting the exercises independently before referring to the solutions.
 The true joy of coding lies in the process of discovery and problem-solving.

 # Contributing 🤝
-As this repository represents my personal journey, contributions are not expected.
-However, I warmly welcome suggestions and constructive feedback to help me improve my coding skills further.
+As this repository represents my personal journey.
+However, I warmly welcome contributions, suggestions and constructive feedback to help me improve my coding skills further.

 # License 📜
 This repository is licensed under the MIT License.
 You are welcome to use the code for educational and non-commercial purposes.
 Kindly provide attribution if you find the code helpful in your own coding adventures.